Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Methodology

-Acquiring data that perceives the motion dynamics of objects is a critical part of this work.
-Neglecting the motion dynamics can lead to dramatic drift in the estimated state of the objects.
-The motion dynamics of an object can be perceived across consecutive measurements of its states.
-As shown in Equation~\ref{eq:ch4:dynamic_change_delta}, acquiring and perceiving the amount of change in position and velocity requires at least three successive position states of the object, assuming $z$ is the object's actual position.\\
+Acquiring accurate information about object motion dynamics is a critical aspect of this work.
+The temporal behavior of an object can be quantified from consecutive position measurements.
+As formulated in Equation~\ref{eq:ch4:dynamic_change_delta}, capturing changes in velocity and acceleration requires at least three successive position observations, where $z_t$ denotes the object position measurement obtained from the sensor.

-Equation~\ref{eq:ch4:dynamic_change_delta} computes the amount of change required to provide an estimation of the motion dynamics for the jerk motion model, as discussed in Section~\ref{subsec:temporal_evolution_in_motion_dynamics}; however, an accurate measurement of the objects' position $z_t$ is needed to obtain it.
-Since the actual position of the objects is unavailable, $z_t$ can be replaced by three potential terms representing the objects' position state.
-The first option is the \textbf{measurement} from the employed detector, $\mathbf{z_t}$, at time $t$.
-The second option is the \textbf{updated state estimation} $\mathbf{x_{t|t}}$ of measurement $t$ at time $t$.
-The third option is to use detection measurement $\mathbf{z_t}$ (from the first option) and use the noise mitigation detection $\mathbf{D_t}$ proposed in~\cite{nagy2024robmotrobust3dmultiobject} to remove any noise coming from the detector (\textbf{Post measurement}).\\
+Equation~\ref{eq:ch4:dynamic_change_delta} computes the change required to estimate the motion dynamics for the jerk motion model, as discussed in Section~\ref{subsec:temporal_evolution_in_motion_dynamics}.
+Accurate computation requires the true object position $z_t$; however, since the true position is unavailable, it can be approximated using one of three alternatives: